nsoperations/Carthage/README.md

 ## Change Log

+### 0.41.5+nsoperations

+- Ensured recompilation happens for cached binaries if the linked symbols do not match.
+See: https://bugs.swift.org/browse/SR-11906

 ### 0.41.4+nsoperations

 - Fixed bug with the `copy-frameworks --auto` function where watch frameworks would not be discovered